 I got into acting when I joined my local drama group, The Drama Studio, at about eight or nine years old.
 One day that I went along, they were holding an open casting for my first film, Pan which I was reluctant to do as I had never auditioned before, but I did and I ended up getting the role of Nibs.
 Through doing Pan, I then got my agent and it all went from there.

-You are currently filming The Belly of the Whale, can you tell us anything about it?
+You recently filmed The Belly of the Whale, can you tell us anything about it?

-How long are you away from home while filming, do you miss much schooling?
+How long are you away from home while filming and do you miss much schooling?

 At times it can be hard being away from home for long periods, especially not being able to see my friends.
 Whenever I do a film, I always get a tutor who makes sure I keep up with school work and don’t fall behind.